 RESPONSIBLE DEPARTMENT: Human Resources, 909/537-5138

-It is the policy of California State University, San Bernardino, to provide relocation assistance associated with moving expenses, when necessary, to new employees when authorized by the President or the appropriate Vice President.
-Provision for relocation expenses must be agreed upon at the time of appointment and must be stipulated in the appointment letter.
-A maximum allowance must be indicated by the appointing party and this amount shall be indicated in the appointment letter.
+California State University, San Bernardino's policy is to provide a relocation bonus to assist with anticipated moving expenses, when necessary, to new employees when authorized by the President or the appropriate Vice President.
+The relocation bonus amount must be listed in the appointment letter.
+Provision for relocation bonus must be agreed upon at the appointment and stipulated in the appointment letter.

-The exact amount of relocation assistance will be limited to the budget available and the table below.
-The Vice Presidents may approve reimbursements that fall below $10,000.00.
-Presidential approval is required for $10.000.00 or above.
-Any authorization for expenditures above the limits specified below will require the approval of the President.
-The university official extending the offer of relocation assistance shall be responsible to ensure that funds to pay relocation expenses are available and budgeted for this purpose prior to extending an offer.
+A relocation bonus will be limited to the available budget and the tables below.
+The Vice Presidents may approve a relocation bonus that falls below $10,000.00 Presidential approval is required for a relocation bonus of $10,000.00 or above.
+The university official extending the relocation bonus shall be responsible for ensuring that funds to pay relocation expenses are available and budgeted for this purpose prior to extending an offer.

 |Administrator Level||Maximum Allowed|